MGXlab/genes_synteny/README.md

 cd genes_synteny
 ```

-As input, you should have FASTA files with genomes (as the files in genomes/ in this repository).
-If you already have proteins in FASTA and BED or GFF formats, you can skip the next steps.
-If you do not have proteins yet, predict genes with Prodigal with the script ```scripts/prodigal.sh```, as indicated below.
-If you already have proteins of interest (as the examples given in this repository proteins/SPECIES_proteins_of_interest.fasta), you can BLAST them to other genomes's gene predictions to get the homology and/or coordinates using script ```scripts/blast.sh```.
+As input, you should have FASTA files with genomes (as the files in ```genomes``` in this repository).
+If you already have proteins in FASTA and coordinates in BED or GFF formats, you can skip the next steps.
+If you do not have protein sequences and coordinates yet, predict genes with Prodigal with script ```scripts/prodigal.sh```, as indicated below.

+If you already have proteins of interest (as the files in ```proteins/SPECIES_proteins_of_interest.fasta```), you can BLAST them to Prodigal's protein predictions to get the coordinates using script ```scripts/blast.sh```.

 ```
 #Run Prodigal